multiversx/mx-docs/docs/developers/meta/sc-meta-cli.md

 ### Calling `upgrade`

-Calling `sc-meta upgrade` will try to automatically upgrade a contract or group of contracts to the latest version.
+Calling `sc-meta upgrade` will try to automatically alter the code of a contract or group of contracts to make it/them compatible with the latest rust framework version.

 The oldest version currently supported is `0.28.0`.
 Any older than that, and the developer will need to manually upgrade it to `0.28.0`.